SaladTechnologies/salad-cloud-docs/products/sce/guides/openvoice-api.md

 - `text_file`: Text file to be used for TTS

-By providing these parameters, you can run the TTS or voice cloning process through your FastAPI application deployed on Salad Cloud.
+By providing these parameters, you can run the TTS or voice cloning process through your FastAPI application deployed on SaladCloud .
 Now hit “execute” and wait for a reply.

 ![](https://files.readme.io/b43170e-image.png)